Skip to main content

 The number of renters in the United States grew significantly from 2020 to 2021, reaching over 44 million households?
 The number of rents will increase by at least 20% by mid-2025.

-For both new landlords and tenants in Florida, understanding security deposit laws is essential.
+For Florida landlords, understanding security deposit state laws is crucial to avoid disputes with tenants.
 These regulations define what landlords and tenants can expect at the end of a lease.

-Landlords use security deposits to protect themselves from damages and unpaid fees.
+Landlords use security deposit's to protect themselves from damages and unpaid fees.
 They must handle them legally to prevent disputes.
+Following Florida’s security deposit laws benefits everyone involved and ensures fair treatment.

 Millions of households rent in Florida.
-Most important to understand what Florida Statute 83.49 says about security deposits.
+Most important to understand what Florida Statute 83.49 says about security deposit's.
 This law covers returns, deductions, and disputes.

 What You Want to Know

-In this blog, we'll discuss Florida's law on security deposits, including when landlords must return deposits.
+In this blog, we'll discuss Florida's law on security deposit's, including when landlords must return deposits.
 We will review the deductions that landlords permit and how tenants can protect themselves from misuse.

 • How long do I have to get my security deposit back from my landlord?